spiral/docs/orm/relations.md

 > Attention, link() method of ManyToMorphed relation can only accept one `Record` model.

-To get access to relation data, we should only specify what type of Records we want to receive (simply used pluralized model name, IDE must help you):
+To get access to relation data, we should specify what type of Records we want to receive (simply used pluralize model name, IDE must help you):

 ```php
 $tag = Tag::findOne();